Azure/RealtimeRDeployment/README.md

 - A recent version of R. It's recommended to use [Microsoft R Open](https://mran.microsoft.com/open), although the standard R distribution from CRAN will work perfectly well.

 - The following packages from the [CloudyR Project](http://cloudyr.github.io/) for working with Azure.
-You can install these packages with `devtools::install_github("cloudyr/AzureRMR)` and `devtools::install_github("cloudyr/AzureContainers")`.
+You can install these packages with `devtools::install_github("cloudyr/AzureRMR")` and `devtools::install_github("cloudyr/AzureContainers")`.
   * [AzureRMR](https://github.com/cloudyr/AzureRMR), a package that implements an interface to Azure Resource Manager
   * [AzureContainers](https://github.com/cloudyr/AzureContainers), an interface to Azure Container Registry (ACR) and Azure Kubernetes Service (AKS)

 - An Azure subscription

+Once you have installed AzureRMR, follow the instructions in the "Registering a client app" vignette to create a service principal and register it with Azure Active Directory.
+You will use this service principal to communicate with Resource Manager and create the resources for this deployment.

 ## Setting up your deployment